Skip to content

 Other products.
 Artificial turf, bicycle lubricants, clothing, contact lenses, cosmetics (all of it, mascara, lipstick, moisturisers, makeup remover, nail polish, shampoo, conditioners, hair spray, mousse, shaving cream, sunscreen, et cetera), fishing lines, hand sanitisers, mobile phones (insulated wiring, circuit boards/semiconductors, screen coatings with fingerprint-resistant fluoropolymers), pharmaceutical packaging, pesticides used for mosquito mitigation, toner and printing ink.
 And more.

-Of course, not every brand of the mentioned products contains PFAS, but many will.
 PFAS are in so much of what we eat, drink and use, and scientists (and regulators) are only now beginning to understand how they impact our health and what to do about it.
 If you are concerned, various websites provide guidance for identifying products without intentionally added PFAS, including databases sponsored by the Environmental Working Group, the Center for Environmental Health and the Natural Resources Defense Council.
 Research can help you limit your exposure to PFAS.